nicktsan/aws_backend/README.md

 Then run:
 terraform plan -out outtfplan
 This will save the output of the plan to a file and create the workspace in your Terraform organization.
-Alternatively, if you want to use an input file, run: terraform plan -var-file input.tfvars -out out.tfplan
+Alternatively, if you want to use an input file to avoid manually inputting values for dynamodb_name and bucket_name, run: terraform plan -var-file input.tfvars -out out.tfplan where input.tfvars contains values for dynamodb_name and bucket_name

 In Terraform Cloud settings, navigate to the newly created workspace's settings, and change Execution Mode to "Local" if you are running terraform locally.
 This can be found in https://app.terraform.io/app/<username>/workspaces/<workspace name>/settings/general